 Latour, Bruno.
 2008.
 Pour un dialogue entre science politique et science studies.
 Revue Française de Science Politique 58 (4):657-678.

 McWhorter, Ladelle.
 2009.
 Racism and Sexual Oppression in Anglo-America: A Genealogy.
 Bloomington: Indiana University Press.

 Roberto Domingo Toledo received his doctorate in philosophy from Stony Brook University in 2013.
 His dissertation is entitled Latour as Philosopher: On the Advantages and Disadvantages of Critique for Innovative Science and Sociology.
-He is currently finishing a second dissertation in sociology at the Ecole des Hautes Etudes en Sciences Sociales in Paris, which will present the results of four years of field research concerning racism in French psycho-social and educational institutions that treat the "behavior disorders" of marginalized youth.
+He is currently working as a sociologist at the INSHEA on a project analysing the evaluation of youth with school-related disabilities in French schools and disability services.

 Personal academic page: http://grinnell.academia.edu/RobertoDomingoToledo#